Kazakhstan: Deadly clashes in Almaty protests | DW | 06.01.2022

 The deployment included units of the armed forces of Russia, Belarus, Armenia, Tajikistan and Kyrgyzst, the statement added.

+German airline Lufthansa on Thursday said it was no longer offering regular flights to Almaty after demonstrators took over the city's airport.

-Middle East carriers flydubai and Air Arabia announced on Thursday that they were suspending flights to Kazakhstan after demonstrators took over the Almaty airport.
+Middle East carriers flydubai and Air Arabia earlier announced that they were suspending flights to Kazakhstan.

 Kazakhstan's National Bank has temporarily suspended all financial institutions and the internet is largely down across the country as the unrest continued for a third consecutive day.